openjs-foundation/cross-project-council/proposals/mdawson-cpc-charter/CPC-Charter.md

 ## Section 4.
 Establishment of the CPC.

-The CPC is an inclusive group with two types of members:
+The CPC is an inclusive group with three types of participants:

+* Observers
 * Regular members
 * Voting members

+### Observers

+Observers are free to attend meetings and participate in the work of the Foundation, CPC and participate in the consensus seeking process.

 ### Regular members

-Regular members have the roles and responsibilities outlined below.
+Regular members have made a commitment to be involved in an ongoing manner and take on roles and responsibilities as outlined below.
 Regular member is implied when memership type is not specified.
 Anyone who has been a member of one of the projects under the Foundation for at least three months may request to become a regular member by opening a PR to add themselves to the list of